fed/blog/src/pages/uses.md

 - [Goodreads](https://goodreads.com) helps me track books I've already read or those I want to read.
 The UI is a bit dated and cluttered, but it gets the job done.

-- [Instapaper](https://instapaper.com) is my "read later" service of choice.
-Its UI is quite simple and minimal, and it works well for what
+- [Instapaper](https://instapaper.com) is my "read later" service, and I use it all the time to keep track of the articles/pages/blog posts
-  I need it for.
+  I want to get to at some point.
+Its UI is quite simple and minimal, and it works well for what I need it for.

 - [Anki](https://apps.ankiweb.net) for creating and reviewing flashcards.
 I mainly use this tool for documenting vocabulary and grammar when learning a new language.